danieljku/GooglePlacesExercise/README.md

 # Bandsintown Code Exercise

-- Time spent:
+- Time spent: 6 hours

 ## User Stories

 The following **key** features are complete:

-- [] Create a simple app with a text entry field, and as you type it will display autocomplete results from the Google Places JSON API endpoint (i.e. not using their built-in autocomplete SDK).
+- [X] Create a simple app with a text entry field, and as you type it will display autocomplete results from the Google Places JSON API endpoint (i.e. not using their built-in autocomplete SDK).
-- [] Once the user selects one of the results, transition to a new view showing basic information pulled from the Places JSON API.
+- [X] Once the user selects one of the results, transition to a new view showing basic information pulled from the Places JSON API.
+- [X] User can open location on maps throught the browser
+- [X] Popup animation to show the place info

 The following **side** features are implemented:
-- [] Activity indicator when user searches
+- [X] Activity indicator when user searches
-- [] Shows network error message
+- [X] Shows network error message